Combining Transformers with Natural Language Explanations: Approach

-Dealing with knowledge expressed in natural language requires ad-hoc methodologies that can efficiently use it, while maintaining desired properties like model interpretability.
-Past research on deep learning models tackled the problem of handling external content by introducing external memory blocks with which the model could interact in a differentiable way~\cite{SukhbaatarSWF15}.
-This solution has allowed to easily handle complex reasoning tasks like reading comprehension and question answering and has also opened a new path in the context of meta-learning.
-On this basis, we view memory-augmented neural models as a natural architecture for natural language knowledge integration.
-As a major difference with such existing approaches, the knowledge we store in our memory is not core information for the task (as, for example, in question answering) but rather an auxiliary, external collection of pieces of information that can be consulted to perform reasoning and to make the neural model interpretable.
+The design choices behind our memory-augmented transformers architecture are motivated by our intended use of external textual knowledge.
+Past research on deep learning models tackled the problem of handling external content by introducing external memory blocks the model could interact with in a differentiable way~\citep{SukhbaatarSWF15}.
+Such \emph{memory-augmented neural models} enabled complex reasoning tasks like reading comprehension and question answering and opened a new path in the context of meta-learning~\citep{yin2020metalearning}.
+Therefore, they seem an ideal candidate architecture for the integration of natural language explanations.
+However, the main purpose of our extension of transformers is not to improve classification performance, but to generate explanations in the form of grounding to elements of a textual knowledge.
+Accordingly, the knowledge stored in our memory is not required, strictly speaking, to correctly address the task (as, for example, in question answering).
+It is instead an auxiliary collection of pieces of information that can be consulted to perform reasoning and to make the neural model interpretable.